magdzzia/School-Projects/README.md

 Here all of my school projects :)

-It will outline the goal of the projects, the mark I received and what I learned.
+I will outline the goal of the projects, the mark I received and what I learned.